IvanMathy/Boop/Boop/Documentation/Readme.md

 You can run the last script again by pressing `⇧⌘B` or from the option in the scripts menu.

+To start over, you can clear the editor by pressing `⌘N`.

 If you are developing scripts, you can reload all the script by pressing `⇧⌘R` or  from the script menu as well.

 ## Questions